verlok/blog-11ty/content/blog/performance-now-2024-experience-europe-web-performance-conference/index.md

 <figure>
 	{% image "attendees.webp", "Front rows attendees of performance.now()", [648, 1296], "648px", true %}
-	<figcaption>I like ot be in the front rows to visually engage with the speakers</figcaption>
+	<figcaption>I like to be in the front rows to visually engage with the speakers</figcaption>
 </figure>

 Attending Performance.now was a rewarding experience that reinforced my commitment to excellence in web performance.
 The blend of **high-level content, expert speakers, and a vibrant community** makes it an unmissable event for anyone in this niche.
 I look forward to applying the knowledge gained and contributing further to the ongoing dialogue in our field.